YK7188/YK_Lab/09-iOS Enrollment with Apple Configurator and Intune — Limitations Without ABM/README.md

 ## Conclusion

-Apple Configurator can successfully place an iOS device into a supervised state and trigger the Remote Management screen.

-However, without Apple Business Manager, Intune is unable to complete device-driven enrollment, even when a profile is created and the device serial number is assigned.
+Even after assigning a Configurator enrollment profile and importing the device serial number, the iPhone failed to download any enrollment configuration during Setup Assistant.

-This suggests that Apple Business Manager is required for Intune to recognize the device during Setup Assistant and deliver enrollment configuration.
+This suggests that without Apple Business Manager, Intune cannot fully recognize the device for device-driven enrollment, and no configuration is delivered before user authentication.